-Requirement OCT-008: OCTs shall have a real-time clock synchronized to absolute time (the OCT Clock).
+Requirement OCT-006: OCTs shall have a real-time clock synchronized to absolute time (the OCT Clock).

-Note: The OCT Clock's accuracy, stability, method of synchronization, and other pertinent clock requirements shall be derived for the specific OCT system implementation.
+Note on Requirement OCT-006: the OCT Clock's accuracy, stability, method of synchronization, and other pertinent clock requirements shall be derived for the specific OCT System implementation.